-While every drone and every project is different, when it comes to capturing the best data, we've found a couple tricks that apply across the board.
+While every drone and every project is different, when it comes to capturing the best data sets, we've found a couple tricks that apply across the board.
 By becoming familiar with these procedures (and creating a handy checklist to follow), you can deliver your data safely, accurately, and in a timely fashion.

 Preparing your drone properly for your mission, like knowing how many batteries to charge, is the easy part.
 The hard part is truly understanding the needs of your end user.
 How will they interpret or use the data?
 What level of accuracy do they need, and how will you achieve it?
 How do you ensure the safety of everyone around you?

 We’re going to go over the 7 steps you should do to ensure success before you even step foot on the jobsite.
 You’ll want to have about a week of lead time, if possible.

 1. Establish The Desired Output